Asian Monarchies in the Modern Age

 On 14 August 2015 a student movie presentation night took place hosted by students who participated in the 2015 Environment and Sustainability in China Study Tour in Shanghai and Beijing.

 The videos showcased the student experience in China on topics including food and water security, renewable energy, urban sustainability and Chinese environmental policy.
 They can now be viewed online.

-The study tour was a collaborative venture between La Trobe Asia, CERES Global and the La Trobe University Department of Politics and Philosophy.
+The study tour was a collaborative venture between La Trobe Asia, CERES Global and the La Trobe University Department of Politics, Media and Philosophy.
 It was funded by an Australian Government New Colombo Plan mobility grant.

 Visit by academics from Beijing Foreign Studies University

 On 10 August 2015, five academics from the Australian Studies Centre at Beijing Foreign Studies University visited La Trobe University as part of a study tour of Melbourne.

 They participated in a two-day program of meetings, lectures and workshops with university staff and academic counterparts to exchange ideas on curriculum development and observe new teaching methods.

 While on campus, Li Jianjun (Director of the Australian Studies Centre at Beijing Foreign Studies University) delivered a seminar to academics and students on what an ordinary Chinese person knows about Australia.

 On 12 December 2014, a public forum was held at the State Library of Victoria to consider the legal, cultural and health perspectives on cross-border surrogacy in Asia.